a2stuff/a2d/res/notes/testplan.md

   * Drag a file in B onto C while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file in B onto D while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.

+* Launch DeskTop.
+Open a volume containing no files.
+Verify that the default minimum window size is used - about 170px by 50px not counting title/scrollbars.

 # Preview

 Text File: